HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/notes-on-declarative-binary.md

 returns and then process that as if it were part of the original series of records to process, then I may be fine.

+A third possibility would dramatically speed up development time: give all records the root record.
+All record functions take a source and optional root record, if they want to use it.
+All other arguments come afterward and are part of that record's specifically call signature.
+This way, I can write in functions for records I haven't fully worked out yet in my scheme, and I can work them out later.
+Works before perfect is something I can live with.
+Shit, celebrate even.

 ### Possibility One